From the Streets to Sobriety: Deonte’s 7+ Ways to Find Purpose in Addiction Recovery

 • Discharge planning: Providers work with you to develop a relapse prevention and continuing care plan, including referrals to outpatient therapy and community resources.

-Infographic showing two sample weekday schedules for a typical Partial Hospitalization Program (PHP).
+Infographic showing two sample weekday schedules for a typical Partial Hospitalization Program or PHP.
 Both schedules run from 9 am to 3 pm and include check-in, group therapy, lunch, and wrap-up sessions.
 One schedule features psychoeducation, individual therapy, and life skills, while the other includes skills training, medication management, and experiential therapy.
 Visual elements include illustrated car keys to symbolize outpatient care.

 3. Who Is a Good Candidate for a PHP?